rolling-scopes-school/tasks/react/modules/tasks/tests.md

 - **Given** a component that calls an API
 - **When** I run tests
 - **Then** all API calls are mocked

+**Acceptance Criteria:**

+- All external API calls are mocked using Jest, Vitest, or MSW.
+- No real network requests are made during test execution.
+- Tests cover both successful and error API responses using mocks.

 ### Feature 5: Error Handling (**20 points**)